-Suppose you are working on your computer and suddenly an alert pops up telling you that your computer is infected with a virus.
-Would you be able to tell whether this alert is legitimate?
-Don't feel bad if you said "no".
-Cybercriminals have become adept at creating fake malware alerts, so it is sometimes hard to determine whether an alert is legitimate.
+Suppose you are working on your computer and an alert pops up saying that your computer is infected with a virus.
+Could you tell whether this alert is legitimate?
+Don’t feel bad if you said “no”.
+Cybercriminals have become adept at creating fake malware alerts, so it is sometimes hard to determine real verses fake.

-Fake malware alerts are a type of scareware.
-Scareware is designed to frighten people into purchasing or downloading useless and potentially dangerous software.
-With fake malware alerts, hackers are trying to scare people into purchasing or downloading useless anti-malware programs in order to make money or spread malware.
-Here is what you need to know to avoid falling victim to this type of scam:
+Fake malware alerts are a type of “scareware”.
+Scareware is designed to frighten you into purchasing or downloading useless and potentially dangerous software.
+With fake malware alerts, hackers are trying to make money or spread malware.
+Here is what you need to know to avoid this type of scam:

 The Most Common Types of Fake Malware Alerts

 There are several ways cybercriminals can present fake malware alerts.
 The three most common types are:

 - Browser pop-ups: Fake malware alerts sometimes take the form of browser pop-ups.
 Hackers often make these alerts appear as if they are from well-known security applications (e.g., McAfee, Symantec).

 - Website advertisements: Fake malware alerts often are presented as an ad when visiting websites.
 For example, an ad might claim that a security scan was performed and the scan found viruses, spyware, or other types of malware on your computer.

 - System tray notifications: Fake malware alerts also can be made to look like task bar notifications.
 For instance, a fake notification might look like it is a message from your operating system and tell you that your computer is infected with malware.